KentaroEmoto/EMTools/README.md

 The EMTools consists of several programs useful for geosciences.

 ## makeKMZ
-Python class to create a KMZ file to plot colored circle icons in Google Earth by using the lists of longitudes, latitides and values.
+Python class to create a KMZ file to plot colored circle icons in Google Earth by using the lists of longitudes, latitudes and values.
 ### Usage
 Just import `MakeKMZ` and call the `make_kmz` function.
 ```python